Chocolate Crinkle Cookies

 Turn off the mixer and add the flour mixture.
 Beat on low speed just until blended.

 Using a tablespoon, scoop up a rounded spoonful of dough.
-Scrape the dough off the spoon into the palm of your other hand.
-Roll the dough into a ball.
-Roll the ball in the confectioners' sugar until covered.
-Place the balls on a prepared baking sheet.
-Repeat, spacing the balls about 2 inches apart.
+Using your hands, roll the dough into a ball, then roll the ball in the confectioners' sugar until covered.
+Place the ball on one of the prepared baking sheets.
+Repeat, spacing the balls about 2 inches (5 cm) apart.

-Adapted from Williams-Sonoma Kids Baking, by Abigail Johnson Dodge (Oxmoor House, 2003).
+Adapted from Williams-Sonoma Kids Baking, by Abigail Johnson Dodge (Oxmoor House, 2003), and Williams Sonoma Dessert of the Day, by Kim Laidlaw (Weldon Owen 2013)